zhouyichen30/pc_project/README.md

 cd pc_project
 ```

-### 2. Create and activate a virtual environment if no env activated
+### 2. If no env activated, create and activate a virtual environment
 ```bash
 python -m venv .venv